texastribune/donation-builder/README.md

 ## Examples

 The Texas Tribune uses this project for our donations site.
 You can see it live [here](http://support.texastribune.org/) and visit the repo [here](https://github.com/texastribune/donations-app).
+This should hopefully provide a good idea of what's possible with the project and what additional customizations you can add to the project so that it fits your particular needs.

 ## Contributors